Chemistry (CHE)

 CHE 5263.
 Advanced Analytical Chemistry.
 (3-0) 3 Credit Hours.

-Prerequisites: CHE 3214 and CHE 4213, or equivalents.
+Prerequisite: CHE 3214 and CHE 4213, or equivalents.
 The physical and chemical principles of modern analytical chemistry with emphasis on error analysis, signals and noise, electrochemical techniques, analytical separations, and selected spectroscopic methods based on absorption and emission.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 CHE 5313.
 Advanced Biochemistry.
 (3-0) 3 Credit Hours.

 Prerequisite: Undergraduate biochemistry.
 Advanced topics in modern biochemistry, including cell signaling, apoptosis, trafficking and processing of proteins, DNA array technology, and various aspects of bioinformatics.
 Ligand interactions and the thermodynamics and mechanisms underlying how these important macromolecules interact with each other.
 Spectroscopic determination of nucleic acid and protein structures, and reactions using techniques such as nuclear magnetic resonance spectroscopy, mass spectrometry and x-ray diffraction.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 CHE 5453.
 Advanced Inorganic Chemistry.
 (3-0) 3 Credit Hours.

 Prerequisite: CHE 4463 or equivalent.
 This course is intended to provide students with a firm foundation in modern inorganic chemistry and serve as a basis for advanced elective courses within the subdiscipline.
 Topics to be covered include symmetry and group theory, electronic structure and bonding in transition metal complexes, applications of group theory to vibrational and electronic spectroscopy, rudimentary topics in molecular magnetism, and inorganic reaction mechanisms.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 CHE 5643.
 Advanced Organic Chemistry.
 (3-0) 3 Credit Hours.

-Prerequisites: 8 semester credit hours each of undergraduate organic chemistry and physical chemistry or graduate standing in chemistry.
+Prerequisite: 8 semester credit hours each of undergraduate organic chemistry and physical chemistry or graduate standing in chemistry.
 An advanced study of topics in organic chemistry such as stereochemistry, conformational analysis, nonbenzenoid, aromaticity, molecular orbital theory, and organic reaction mechanisms.
 Applications of these concepts to the structure and reactivity of biomolecules such as peptides and proteins, nucleic acids, and carbohydrates.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 CHE 5653.
 Structure Determination Using Spectroscopic Methods.
 (3-0) 3 Credit Hours.

 Prerequisite: CHE 3643 or equivalent.
 An introduction to the techniques of multinuclear (1H, 13C) NMR spectroscopy, infrared spectroscopy, and mass spectrometry as powerful tools for structure elucidation in organic chemistry.
 A brief introduction to the principles of NMR spectroscopy, infrared spectroscopy, and mass spectrometry will be followed by extensive analysis and discussion of NMR parameters such as chemical shift, coupling constants, splitting patterns, etc. The course will also describe the use of multi-pulse experiments (spin decoupling, NOE, APT, INEPT, DEPT etc.) and 2-dimensional techniques (COSY, NOESY, ROESY, etc.) along with mass spectrometry in the structure elucidation of natural products and organic small molecules.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 CHE 5833.
 Computational Chemistry.
 (3-0) 3 Credit Hours.

 Prerequisite: CHE 3824 or equivalent.
 The application of molecular mechanical, molecular orbital, and density functional methods to problems of molecular structure, property, reactivity, and spectroscopy.
 (Formerly CHE 7843.
 Credit cannot be earned for both CHE 5833 and CHE 7843.)
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 CHE 5843.
 Advanced Physical Chemistry.
 (3-0) 3 Credit Hours.

 Prerequisite: CHE 3824 or equivalent.
 An advanced study of valence and spectra as grounded in valence bond theory, molecular orbital theory and the extended Hückel method.
 Topics include group theory as applied to molecular structure and spectra, electronic, vibrational and rotational spectroscopies, and chemical reactivity including Woodward-Hoffmann theory.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

-Prerequisites: Graduate standing in Chemistry and concurrent designation as a teaching assistant in the Chemistry program or consent of instructor.
+Prerequisite: Graduate standing in Chemistry and concurrent designation as a teaching assistant in the Chemistry program or consent of instructor.
 The course is designed to improve the instructional effectiveness of graduate students teaching at the college level.
 The course will cover, but is not limited to, board-work, clear speech, teacher-student interaction, professional responsibilities, course content and pace, grading policy, quiz writing, sensitivity training to student needs, information on technical support, and guest lecturers on special topics.
 Research ethics will be discussed based on case studies.
 The grade report for the course is either “CR” (satisfactory performance) or “NC” (unsatisfactory performance).
-(Formerly CHE 5923.
-Credit cannot be earned for both CHE 5922 and CHE 5923.)
-Differential Tuition: $100.
-Course Fees: GS01 $60.
+(Formerly CHE 5923 and CHE 5922.
+Credit can only be earned for one of the following: CHE 5921, CHE 5922, or CHE 5923.)
+This course has Differential Tuition.
+Course Fee: GS01 $30.

 CHE 5981.
 Graduate Seminar in Chemistry.
 (0-3) 1 Credit Hour.

 Prerequisite: Graduate standing in Chemistry or consent of the Graduate Advisor of Record.
-Current research and literature seminars presented by faculty, visiting lecturers, and doctoral candidates.
+Current research and literature seminars are presented by faculty, visiting lecturers, and faculty candidates.
 Students in the Doctoral chemistry program must register every semester while in residence, but only 8 hours will apply toward the Doctoral degree.
 The grade report for the course is either “CR” (satisfactory performance) or “NC” (unsatisfactory performance).
-Differential Tuition: $50.
-Course Fees: GS01 $30.
+This course has Differential Tuition.
+Course Fee: GS01 $30.

 CHE 6433.
 Organometallic Chemistry.
 (3-0) 3 Credit Hours.

 Prerequisite: CHE 4463 or equivalent.
 This course is intended to provide students with an introduction to the field of organometallic chemistry covering concepts in bonding, synthesis, and catalysis.
 Students will become familiar with common ligands and preparative methods in organometallic chemistry, theories of bonding and electronic structure, basic reaction mechanisms, and applications to catalysis in organic chemistry.
 (Formerly CHE 7433.
 Credit cannot be earned for both CHE 6433 and CHE 7433.)
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 CHE 6443.
 Green Chemistry and Catalysis.
 (3-0) 3 Credit Hours.

 Prerequisite: CHE 3464 or consent of instructor.
 Introduction to the 12 principles of green chemistry as well as the tools of green chemistry including the use of alternative feed stocks or starting materials, reagents, solvents, target molecules, and catalysts; demonstrates how to evaluate a reaction or process and determine “greener” alternatives; focuses on the application of innovative technology the development of “greener” routes to improve industrial processes and to produce important products.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 CHE 6623.
 Advanced Organic Synthesis.
 (3-0) 3 Credit Hours.

-Prerequisite: CHE 3643 or consent of instructor.
+Prerequisite: CHE 3643 or equivalent.
 A study of modern methods of organic functional group transformation, simple carbon skeleton construction, asymmetric synthesis, introduction to the synthon concept and to retrosynthetic analytical methodology for designing rational synthetic approaches to complex organic molecules of biological interest.
-(Formerly CHE 7623.
-Credit cannot be earned for both CHE 6623 and CHE 7623.)
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 CHE 6643.
 Chemistry of Heterocyclic Compounds.
 (3-0) 3 Credit Hours.

-The course gives a broad introduction to cyclic organic compounds that include heteroatoms, especially nitrogen, oxygen and sulfur, in their ring structures.
-Emphasis is given to aromatic heterocyclic systems, such as pyridines, quinolines, isoquinolines, pyrroles, furanes, thiophenes, indoles, pyrimidines, purines, and imidazoles.
-For each group, ring synthesis, chemical properties and characteristic reactions will be discussed, as will be the biological effects of representative structures.
+Prerequisite: CHE 3643 or equivalent.
+The course gives a broad introduction to cyclic organic compounds that include heteroatoms, especially nitrogen, oxygen, and sulfur, in their ring structures.
+Emphasis is given to aromatic heterocyclic systems, such as pyridines, quinolines, isoquinolines, pyrroles, furans, thiophenes, indoles, pyrimidines, purines, and imidazoles.
+For each group, ring synthesis, chemical properties, and characteristic reactions will be discussed, as will the biological effects of representative structures.
 Aromaticity applied to heterocyclic compounds, general methods for ring synthesis, and different systems for nomenclature will be presented.
 This course requires a firm understanding of the principles of organic chemistry.
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 CHE 6673.
 Advanced Catalysis in Organic Synthesis.
 (3-0) 3 Credit Hours.

 Prerequisite: CHE 5643 or equivalent.
 This course will cover advanced topics in modern catalytic transformations useful in the synthesis of complex molecular structures.
 Topics will include an introduction to catalysis, organometallics overview, kinetics of catalysis, non-linear effects, kinetic resolutions, asymmetric hydrogenations, C-H activation, olefin metathesis, Pd-catalyzed allylic substitutions, transition metal mediated cross-couplings, biocatalysis and organocatalysis.
 (Formerly CHE 7633.
 Credit cannot be earned for both CHE 6673 and 7633.)
-Differential Tuition: $150.
-Course Fees: GS01 $90.
+This course has Differential Tuition.
+Course Fee: GS01 $90.

 CHE 6823.
 Chemical Kinetics and Dynamics.
 (3-0) 3 Credit Hours.